 You can use any mask with this, and there are a ton of silver masks out there.
 But the Faceless one is pretty creepy and was the inspiration for the entire project!
 Here’s some other ideas:

-I am considering dressing in one of these costumes and standing out in the yard to scare trick-or-treaters.
+My oldest son is dressing in one of these costumes and standing out in the yard to scare trick-or-treaters.
 (And, yes, you can see through these masks.)
 We’ve had people pretend to be part of their yard’s decorations before, and it’s hilarious when they jump out at people, although you certainly shouldn’t be close enough to someone that they can hurt you out of surprise!
 This works well when people assume there’s only static ones in the yard.

 I’m also making other masked PVC supports and I’ll include the link to the instructions at the bottom.

-1/2 inch Pvc pipe (in plumbing at a home improvement store like Lowe’s or home depot.)
+1/2 inch Pvc pipe (in plumbing at a home improvement store like Lowe’s or Home Depot.)

 1/2 inch Pvc cross tee (in plumbing at a home improvement store)